 Inject Non-Thickened Epoxy First

-I know I said "thickened epoxy", and we'll get there, but first it is a good idea to inject clear un-thickened epoxy into each hole.
-By doing this you allow the less viscous, resin only, without thickener, to penetrate the surface pores of the core. this creates a better and stronger final bond.
+I know I said "thickened epoxy", and we'll get there, but first it is a good practice to inject clear un-thickened epoxy into each hole.
+By doing this you allow the less viscous, resin only, without thickener, to penetrate the surface pores of the core.
+This tends to create a better and stronger final bond.

 Mix In The Cabosil